 Creamy Avocado Cilantro Dressing

 I think it’s crucial to have several salad dressings in your recipe arsenal so you’ll never get bored.
-Alongside a fruity raspberry vinaigrette and light poppy seed dressing, this creamy avocado cilantro dressing is perfect for guacamole lovers everywhere!
+Alongside a fruity raspberry vinaigrette, light poppy seed dressing and savory healthy Caesar dressing, this creamy avocado cilantro dressing is perfect for guacamole lovers everywhere!
 As much as I love a simple vinaigrette, I know they’re not for everyone.
 Sometimes you just want something creamy and flavor-packed; this avocado dressing hits the nail on the head there!

 If you’re an avocado lover, then you’re sure to appreciate this simple avocado salad dressing.
 Combining just 5 simple ingredients with a slight garlicky punch, this dressing has become one of my go-to sauces!
 Unlike supermarket options, this sauce contains no unnecessary sugars, massive amounts of sodium, or excess amounts of oil/additives either!